futuregrid/cloud-metrics/doc2/source/index.rst

 we are also developing an interactive shell that can be used to query data directly from our database.
 Some simple example illustrate our usage of the shell.

+Figure 1 provides an overview of the main components that are communication as part of the clout metric framework.

+Together thes components provide the following functionality: (a) various clouds produce many log files, (b) the log files will be moved to a backup directory, (c) the log files that have been recently moved will be inspected and their contents will be added to the database, (d) the database is queried by a fg-metric command which is a simple shell that allows to quey for some very elementary iformation.
+It also allows to generate graphics for this information and place them in a web server (e) a sphinx portal framework - no login required (f) a flask portal framework - login required.

 ..
    We are also collaborating with the TAS project that developd